 One Man Band | A Q&A With Musical Multitasker Wesley Eisold

 When I give him a ring, I’m rejected.
 He’s running late.
-‘Here we go again another music diva’, I think to myself.
+‘Here we go again another music diva,’ I think to myself.
 But that’s not the case at all.
 When he calls me back a half hour later, as promised, it turns out traffic was the culprit.
 He calls just moments after they’ve parked at their next venue.
 Most artists would have just taken my call and given half-ass answers while in the tour bus, but for Eisold that won’t cut it.
 He makes me wait a bit, but the result is his undivided attention.

-And boy was it worth it.
-This guy is absolutely articulate.
 During our half hour conversation we banter back and forth without ever missing a beat.
 Eisold opened up about everything from his knack for being a musical chameleon to his publishing company to his internal and external fragilities.

 Throughout the years you’ve been involved in a variety of different musical projects (American Nightmare, Some Girls, XO Skeletons, Ye Olde Maids).
 It seems perhaps there is a certain level of restlessness in your spirit.
 Where does this desire to cross pollinate come from?